devldm/go-mongo/README.md

 ```

 ## Project state
-Fully functional and been used to provide data to this [project](https:///www.github.com/devldm/go-next)
+Fully functional and used to provide data to this [project](https:///www.github.com/devldm/go-next)